ni3mumbaikar/ni3mumbaikar/README.md

 # 💫About Me :

-I'm currently working on Pose Estimation Project Called Yogtark
+😎 I'm currently working on Pose Estimation Project Called Yogtark
-I'm looking to collaborate on any open source project with node js as backend
+👐 I'm looking to collaborate on any open source project with node js as backend
-I'm looking for help with Machine Learning Engineers with Computer Vision or Pose Estimation knowledge
+🤝 I'm looking for help with Machine Learning Engineers with Computer Vision or Pose Estimation knowledge
-I'm currently learning Machine Learning and web3
+💻 I'm currently learning Machine Learning and web3
-Ask me anything about Android and Java XD
+❓ Problem in your android app , try me

 I see more potential in js than python XD IDK why